 Each rover was used on three traverses, one per day over the three day course of each mission.
 On Apollo 15 the LRV was driven a total of 27.8 km in 3 hours, 2 minutes of driving time.
 The longest single traverse was 12.5 km and the maximum range from the LM was 5.0 km.
 On Apollo 16 the vehicle traversed 26.7 km in 3 hours 26 minutes of driving.
 The longest traverse was 11.6 km and the LRV reached a distance of 4.5 km from the LM.
 On Apollo 17 the rover went 35.9 km in 4 hours 26 minutes total drive time.
 The longest traverse was 20.1 km and the greatest range from the LM was 7.6 km.
 The Apollo Lunar Roving Vehicle

-Related: Technorati tags: and or and or and or Presidential Podcast 08/11/07 and Sheep (Ovis aries) and Nanotech clay armor PODCAST
+Related: Technorati tags: Public Domain Clip Art and clip art or public domain and Lunar Roving Vehicle or NASA and Apollo 16 or Presidential Podcast 08/11/07 and Sheep (Ovis aries) and Nanotech clay armor PODCAST

 No comments: